 No matter what specific violation your employee committed, a Cleveland minimum wage violation lawyer could go over your options for filing suit.
 With support from a seasoned wage and hour attorney, you could pursue compensation for backpay, attorney’s fees, and additional damages, depending on the circumstances.

-As of 2020, the minimum hourly wage under Ohio state law for non-tipped employees in Cleveland is $8.70 an hour, and the minimum hourly wage for tipped employees is $4.35 per hour.
-Due to a referendum passed by state voters in 2006, these minimum standards rise every year based on the national Consumer Price Index, so the applicable minimum wages in 2021 will likely be a bit higher.
+As of 2020, the minimum hourly wage under Ohio state law for non-tipped employees is $8.70 an hour, and the minimum hourly wage for tipped employees is $4.35 per hour.
+Due to a referendum passed by state voters in 2006, these minimum standards rise every year based on the national Consumer Price Index, so the applicable minimum wages today will likely be a bit higher.

 Aside from the revenue-based exemption, there are a few other circumstances in which Cleveland-area employees are not bound by state or even federal minimum wage laws.
 However, these circumstances are specifically defined, so workers should be wary of unscrupulous employers citing these exemptions as they may not be applicable to their situation.
 If a minimum wage violation stems from intentional fraud on the part of an employer, they could even be held liable for punitive damages.